CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 The engine is still responsible for a variety of tasks, like interacting with [image registries](https://github.com/moby/moby/tree/master/distribution) and setting up directories on the file system for use by containers.
 TODO: FIND THIS!!!

-An absent feature from the 2019 daemon is that it no longer manages the life cycle of running containers.
-As the project grew, the decision was made to split off container supervision into a separate project, _containerd_.
+It is no longer responsible for managing the life cycle of running containers.
+As the project grew, the decision was made to split off container supervision into a separate project called _containerd_.

-Although [docker/engine](https://github.com/docker/engine) is forked from moby/moby allowing possible code divergence, they share the same commit tree to date.
+Although [docker/engine](https://github.com/docker/engine) is forked from moby/moby, allowing possible code divergence, they share the same commit tree to date.

 ### docker run